vickmuir/Backup/evault-exchange-plugin.md

 ## User guide

-Connect to the {{site.data.keyword.BluSoftlayer_full}} network with {{site.data.keyword.BluVPN}} so that you can download the EVault Agent v8.0 for Microsoft Windows (64-bit) - Exchange Plug-in Guide.pdf from [Downloadable EVault Documentation](http://downloads.service.softlayer.com/evault/Documentation/){:new_window}.
+Connect to the {{site.data.keyword.BluSoftlayer_full}} network with {{site.data.keyword.BluVPN}} so that you can download the EVault Agent v8.0 for Microsoft Windows (64-bit) - Exchange plug-in Guide.pdf from [Downloadable EVault Documentation](http://downloads.service.softlayer.com/evault/Documentation/){:new_window}.
 This guide describes how to back up and restore Microsoft Exchange databases using the Exchange plug-in.
 This guide also describes how to share a DR backup safeset so you can restore specific mailboxes, messages or other objects to a .pst file using the Granular Restore for Microsoft Exchange application.